ascorbic/hypersite/content/work/process-ancestry.md

   - TypeScript
 ---

 A cross-platform Node.js library for retrieving process ancestry information.
 Get the parent process chain for any process ID on Unix/Linux, macOS, and Windows systems.
-Like `ps-tree`, but in reverse.
+Like ps-tree, but in reverse.